 Sporting aluminum rims and CNC machined walls, these wheels are versatile and can be used on different types of bikes without compromising performance.

-The wheels don’t just look nice but have smooth feel to them.
+The wheels don’t just look nice but have a smooth feel to them.
 The hub and rims are well constructed and can handle everything from small rocks to potholes.
 The wheels have gotten solid reviews and based on our tests, this is justified as it holds well even on rough roads.

 - Comes with a flip flop hub for fixed gear or single speed riding